WETHETEAM/page-loading-effect-wp/README.md

 page-loading-effect-wp
 ======================

-Beautiful Page loading effect for wordpress
+This is a wordpress plugin which adds Beautiful Page loading effect.It is based on Pace and have added classic page loading effect.